nihilistau/ChatAI-DataLab/PROJECT_OVERVIEW.md

 ### 4.3 Database Considerations

-- Start with SQLite under `data/interactions.db` for zero-config; ensure the file lives on a mounted volume so Docker, local dev, and remote VMs share the same data.
+- Already Started with SQLite under `data/interactions.db` for zero-config; ensure the file lives on a mounted volume so Docker, local dev, and remote VMs share the same data.
 - Keep items < 2 MB to ensure easy migration to Cosmos DB or PostgreSQL later; store large assets (audio, images) by reference (blob URLs, Drive links).
 - Future-proof with partition-friendly identifiers (e.g., `tenantId:userId:sessionId`).